 People with cardiovascular disease and those who need to avoid salt for medical reasons should avoid using baking soda or sodium bicarbonate.

-The primary benefit of drinking baking soda is for the temporary relief of indigestion or heartburn.
+The primary benefit of drinking baking soda is the temporary relief of indigestion or heartburn.
 There is also evidence to suggest that it may reduce muscle fatigue during athletic training.

 One 2020 meta-analysis found that sodium bicarbonate supplementation does improve muscle endurance but not muscle strength.
 This was true for participants who took sodium bicarbonate in both resting and fatigued states.